AcademicsExtended CampusExtended Campus – Past Programs

 In daily life, we’re often confronted with difficult situations that demand we not only consider our own and others’ well-being, but also weigh possible tradeoffs between the two.
 How can we learn to better navigate challenging situations that push and pull our hearts and minds in multiple directions at once?

-In this workshop, Director of Naropa’s Cognitive and Affective Science Lab, Jordan Quaglia, PhD, offered an introduction to what he calls compassion-based boundaries, a science-backed framework that provides practical skills for navigating complex interpersonal situations.
+In this workshop on September 6, 2022, Director of Naropa’s Cognitive and Affective Science Lab, Jordan Quaglia, PhD, offered an introduction to what he calls compassion-based boundaries, a science-backed framework that provides practical skills for navigating complex interpersonal situations.

 Tonglen: A Tool of Subtle Activism